 Free admission.
 No pre-registration is necessary.

-UPDATE: Go to Publications page to download a special issue of Litteraria Pragensia based on papers given at this conference.
+UPDATE: Go to Publications page to download a special issue of Litteraria Pragensia based on papers given at this symposium.

 13h30: Welcome and registration

 13h45: Presentation London-Paris Romanticism Seminar (Marc Porée, Paris Director/ David Duff, London Director) Presentation SERA (Caroline Bertonèche, President)

 Le romantisme français et l’Angleterre du XIXè siècle: une filiation inavouable

 Pr.
 Alain Vaillant (Université Paris Ouest – Nanterre)

 Returning, Retrieving, Revising: Wordsworth’s Life Writing asWiederholungszwang (repetition urge)

 Imagining the Difference: Prefigurations of Poststructuralism in The Prelude

 Translating Wordsworth into French